-Stride Drive users: You can export your deduction reports directly from your app!
-Go to the Reports page, click “Export your 2016 tax report,” and retrieve your reports from your email.
+Stride Tax users: You can export your deduction reports directly from your app!
+Go to your menu, click “Send my tax report,” and retrieve your reports from your email.
 They’ll look something like this:

 We recommend having the totals for each kind of expense ready before you file.
 Here’s a list of common deductible business expenses for drivers and contractors:

 - Cell phone accessories (like chargers, car holders, etc.)

 - A portion of your cell phone bill

 - A new cell phone that you bought for work

 - Un-reimbursed tolls

 - Paid apps that you bought for work (ex.
 A Spotify Premium account that you let passengers use)

 - AAA or other roadside assistance memberships